Fair Value Measurements

 Money market funds – Valued at the net asset value (“NAV”) of units of a collective fund.
 The NAV is used as a practical expedient to estimate fair value.
 This practical expedient is not used when it is determined to be probable that the fund will sell the investment for an amount different than the reported NAV.

-The contractual maturities of investments classified as marketable debt securities are as follows as of June 30, 2021 and December 31, 2020:
+The contractual maturities of investments classified as marketable securities are as follows as of December 31, 2021 and December 31, 2020:

 (a)Certain money market funds that were measured at NAV per share (or its equivalent) have not been classified in the fair value hierarchy.
 The fair value amounts presented in this table are intended to permit reconciliation of the fair value hierarchy to the line items presented in the consolidated balance sheets.

-The following table provides a summary of changes in fair value of the Company’s Level 3 warrant liabilities for the six months ended June 30, 2021 and 2020:
+The following table provides a summary of changes in fair value of the Company’s Level 3 warrant liabilities for the years ended December 31, 2021 and 2020:

 For certain other financial instruments, including accounts receivable, accounts payable, accrued liabilities, as well as other current liabilities, the carrying amounts approximate the fair value of such instruments due to the short maturity of these balances.